fabiomcosta/constructuring/README.md

 ## About

-Constructuring is a ndoe module that transforms Javascript code that uses ES6's destructuring feature into code that runs on today's browsers.
+Constructuring is a node module that transforms Javascript code that uses ES6's destructuring feature into code that runs on today's browsers.

 ## Example